TahaZMohiuddin/arcanum/PROGRESS.md

 **Architecture reminders:**
 - compute_overall lives in the router, not the model
-- All score axes nullable — never required
+- All score axes nullable
-- Mood tags are Phase 2 — don't build them yet
+- Mood tags are Phase 2

 ## Session 4 — Mar 1, 2026